Date: September, 15th, 2018

 There is no cost for this event, but suggest a minimum donation.

 Our volunteer staff is donating their time and talents to teach and guide during this wonderful clinic.

-All donations received for our events and clinics go right back to help fund future educational programs, community events and habitat projects, and further our conservation mission.
-This clinic continues on because of your generocity.
+All donations received for our events and clinics go right back to help fund future educational programs, community events and habitat or fisheries projects, and further our conservation mission.
+This clinic continues on because of your generosity.

 15 and under - open donation

 Copyright © 2005 - 2018 Minnesota Steelheader • PO Box 10848 • St. Paul, MN 55110 • All rights Reserved

 What is the Streamside clinic?

 We developed this clinic in 2011 as way to teach beginners and intermediate anglers the fundamentals of fishing our North Shore streams and rivers, with a focus on steelhead and salmon.
 Timing the clinic in the fall was easy.
 The pink salmon migration is in full swing, the weather conditions are fairly stable and the rivers have lower water levels than during the spring steelhead migration making them much more manageable.
 Pinks also utilize some of the same migration and spawning waters as our steelhead and most north shore steelhead flies can catch pinks.

 Our all-volunteer staff of seasoned anglers will teach you all about pink salmon; how they got here, why they were able to naturalize, and how their habitat/life-cycle is similar to steelhead.